ecomplus/client/README.md

  ```

 ### getProductBySku(sku, callback)
-Similar to `getProduct` but here you pass the product SKU instead of ID
+Similar to `getProduct` but here you pass the product SKU instead of ID.

 #### Arguments
 |  Name  | Type |